 I am always happy to receive enquiries from prospective PhD students who would like to study within any of the research strengths of the group, in particular those who would like to take the research on the ecology, genetics/genomics and conservation of the purple-crowned fairy-wren to the next level.
 Details of projects will be determined in consultation.
 We already have a substantial dataset available, starting in 2005, including behavioural observations, detailed life-history records and a pedigree.
 All birds are genotyped for several 1000 SNPs and we have available hundreds of samples (e.g. faecal samples, plasma samples, blood in RNA-later for gene expression studies) from individually marked birds, and this could be expanded with fieldwork (in the Kimberleys, NW-Australia).

-Currently, I am looking for a motivated PhD student to study climate adaptation, ecology and conservation in purple-crowned fairy-wrens, but I am happy to consider students interested in studying other topics that fit our research program.
+Currently, I am looking for motivated PhD students to study conservation genetics or telomere ecology in purple-crowned fairy-wrens, but I am happy to consider students interested in studying other topics that fit our research program, such as senescence, cooperative breeding or climate adaptation.
 To join us as a PhD student, you should have a passion for studying wild animals in their natural environment, a strong work ethic and a creative and quantitative mindset; experience with avian fieldwork and/or bird handling and/or relevant quantitative skills are highly desirable, a full driver’s licence is generally needed.
 For admission to the doctoral program, applicants must have excellent grades (equivalent GPA>3.6 on scale of 4.0), at least a 4-year bachelor degree with a substantial research component (MSc preferred).
 Applicants from non-English speaking backgrounds need evidence of English abilities.
 Successful students will be accepted into the world class Monash Doctoral Program; they will be offered a scholarship ($30,000 tax free) for three years, with a six-month extension; tuition fees are covered for the duration of candidature.
 Highly competitive Australian or New Zealand students will be offered an additional $10k p.a.
 Monash Excellence top-up scholarship.
 Research costs and conference attendance are covered.

 Check here for how to apply